613WePleadTheSecond/ccwnj/docs/index.md

 1. **Live Fire Training**: Contact your local shooting range for qualifications.
 This involves taking the HQC1 or HQC2 test.
    Submit proof of qualification with a certified firearms instructor along with firearms instructor proof of certification
-3. **Use Of Force Training** - You need to take a use of force class.
-This can currently be done free online offered by the [RTSP range here](https://www.rtsponline.com/use-of-force-certificate/)
 4. **Fingerprinting**: If you've had this done for your FID card you may be able to use those.
 Ask your PD

 ---